Lyda Conley: Congress' decision

-In 1913 Congress repealed the bill authorizing the sale of the cemetery.
+In 1913, Congress repealed the bill authorizing the sale of the cemetery.
 The dispute between those wanting to preserve the cemetery, and those wanting to develop the land continued.
 One year Lyda Conley was arrested for shooting a policeman in the Huron Indian Cemetery.

 Although she lost in the Supreme Court, Conley persevered in her fight, gaining support for preservation from women's clubs and civic associations in Kansas City.
-In 1916 Kansas Senator Charles Curtis introduced a bill in Congress (and secured its passage) that precluded sale of the cemetery and designated it a federal park.
+In 1916, Kansas Senator Charles Curtis (Kaw/Osage/Prairie Potawatomi) introduced a bill in Congress (and secured its passage) that precluded sale of the cemetery and designated it a federal park.